Michael97/StackBasedMenuSystem/README.md

 ### Best Practices

+- **Do**:
+  - Use the Menu Creation GUI for creating menus, ensuring to select Add to `Menu Initialiser for integration`.
+  - Click Fix References after creating menus for `consistent references`.
+- **Do Not**:
-1. Do not create a menu unless you have clicked `Generate Scripts` and `Generate Prefabs` in the Setup Window.
+  - Avoid creating menus manually without using `Generate Scripts` and `Generate Prefabs` in the Setup Window beforehand.
-2. Do create menus via the Menu Creation GUI, and tick `Add to Menu Initialiser`.
-This will ensure a smooth experience.
-3. Do click `Fix References` after menu creation.
+- **Troubleshooting**:
-4. If there are errors, do try regenerating the scripts and prefabs via the Setup Window.
+  - If encountering errors, attempt to regenerate scripts and prefabs through the Setup Window.

 ## :bookmark_tabs: System Components

 ### Creating a Menu